 Karina Vold Keynote Speaker

-Dr. Vold’s current research addresses foundational and normative questions around how emerging technologies, especially AI and other data-enabled technologies, are impacting the human mind, including our consciousness, memory, and decision-making.
-Questions such as how our digital assistants can be used to improve our metacognitive capacities; when do the influences of online nudges become manipulative; how can we design AI systems to better support human autonomy are asked.
-She also explores the scope and limitations of intelligence, both natural and artificial – questioning whether moral machines could be built or whether current machine learning methods scale up to general intelligence.
+Dr Vold’s research explores how emerging data-enabled technologies, such as AI, impact the human mind, consciousness, memory and decision-making.
+She questions both the positive and negative impacts of technology, such as whether digital assistants can be used to improve metacognitive capacities, and at what point the influences of online nudges become manipulative.
+On a broader scale, Vold researches the scope and limitations of natural and artificial intelligence, questioning whether we can build moral machines, or if machine learning methods could scale up to general intelligence.

-As an empirically informed philosopher, Vold’s research cuts across many different areas—including cognitive science, neuroscience, neuroethics, computer science, and the law.
-She has written and spoken on topics such as humanity’s future living with AI, the limits of machine intelligence, AI and data-enabled digital mental health therapy, data privacy and online manipulation, existential risks confronting humanity, brain-computer interfaces, and cognitive enhancement.
+As an empirically informed philosopher, Vold’s research spans several areas, including the risks and ethics of AI, human autonomy, cognitive enhancement, extended cognition, neuroscience, neuroethics, computer science and the law.
+She has written about topics such as humanity’s future living with AI, the limits of machine intelligence, AI and data-enabled digital mental health therapy, data privacy and online manipulation, existential risks confronting humanity, brain-computer interfaces, and cognitive enhancement.